-MAOIs boost levels of norepinephrine, dopamine, and serotonin in the brain.
+MAOIs: boost levels of norepinephrine, dopamine, and serotonin in the brain.
 They are an older class of antidepressants and are rarely prescribed because they can have serious side effects.
 People who take MAOIs have to avoid certain chemicals, called tyramines, in their diet.
 Tyramines are found in fish, alcohol, cheeses, processed meats, and other food.
 MAOIs also interact with other medications, including Ritalin and pseudoephedrine, a decongestant in many over-the-counter and prescription medications.
-MAOIs should not be taken with other kinds of antidepressants.
+You should not take MAOIs with other kinds of antidepressants.

 Surgery and Other Procedures

-Electroconvulsive Therapy (ECT) for depression is usually used when all other therapies have not worked.
+Electroconvulsive Therapy (ECT) for depression when all other therapies have not worked.
 In ECT, a small electrical current is passed through the brain to cause a seizure.
-Scientists aren't sure how ECT works, but it may boost levels of neurotransmitters in the brain.
+Scientists are not sure how ECT works, but it may boost levels of neurotransmitters in the brain.
 It may cause temporary confusion and memory loss, headache, muscle aches, irregular heart rhythm, or nausea.
 For some people, it relieves severe depression and works quickly.

 Magnetic Resonance Imaging (MRI)-Guided Cingulotomy involves stimulating the brain with electrodes that are surgically implanted.
 It is an experimental treatment for people who have treatment-resistant depression.

 Vagus Nerve Stimulation (VNS) involves surgically implanting a device that stimulates the vagus nerve.
 It was first developed for epilepsy, but seems to work for some people with treatment-resistant depression.
 The device is placed under the skin in the chest.

 Nutrition and Dietary Supplements